 Our mediators, at The Aurit Center for Divorce Mediation, work to create a collaborative child support agreement in which parents control these decisions.

 If a parent is self-employed or a business owner, it can be challenging to determine the correct gross income amount to use for child support purposes.
 Generally, income from self-employment is considered gross revenue (100% of any money generated) minus “ordinary and necessary” business expenses.

 The court may consider including other expenses into the child support calculator, such as:

-To fill out the calculator properly, we must determine what blocks of time the parent has with the children, understood as time from pick-up to time of drop-off.
+It is important to understand what Arizona considers to be “time” with a parent.
+To fill out the calculator properly, we determine what blocks of time a parent has with the children, which is understood as time from pick-up to time of drop-off.
+Here are some examples:

 24 hours = 1 day